International relations and international organizations - Theme

 Regulation

 Market forces, the 'state' and accountancy profession together determine accounting regulation.
 The accounting profession is organized in associations.
 The European Union requires two types of organization: qualifying bodies (exams & technical rules) and regulatory bodies which are under government control.
 The coordinating organization for the accountancy profession around the world is IFAC (International Federation of Accountants).
 The purpose of IFAC is “to develop and enhance a coordinated worldwide accountancy profession with harmonized standards”.
-IASB (International Accounting Standards Board).....read more
+IASB (International Accounting Standards Board) is independent and has total autonomy in the setting of.....read more

 Access: